typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

       label: Another Field
 ````

 The field input of a user is **validated** in the backend automatically.
 The backend validation is pretty tight, so that you should always test the input fields intensively.
-If you run into unwanted validation errors, please report it in github.
+If you run into unwanted validation errors, please report them on GitHub.

-Typically a field define consists of:
+Typically a field definition consists of:

 * The **field-type** (text, select, checkbox and more).
 * A **label**.
 * A **description** (displayed below the field).
-* A **help-text** (displayed as question-mark with a infobox on hover).
+* A **help-text** (displayed as question mark that displays an info box on hover).
-* **Attributes** like required, placeholder and more.
+* **Attributes** like "required", "placeholder", and more.

 ## Field Types and Attributes

-Right now TYPEMILL provides the following field types:
+Right now, TYPEMILL provides the following field types:

 ````
 type: checkbox